IlyaLisov/spring-boot-starter-mail/README.md

 ### Prerequisites

-You need to use some Objects to define email types.
+You need to use some strings to define email types.
 We suggest to use enums.
 This is concise and clear way to define email types.

 ```java